RedWinterDawn/jazz/metrics/README.md

 ## <a name="usage"></a>Usage

-The example code below demonstrates how to manage the lifecycle of the  and to leverage *MetricsManager* and *MetricsManagerContext*s to provide uniform naming of metrics within an application.
+The example code below demonstrates how to leverage the *MetricsManager* and *MetricsManagerContext*s to provide uniform naming of metrics within an application.
+The *MetricsManager* is an injectable resource within Jazz and is provided to you by Jazz at runtime.
+You will not need to instantiate a *MetricsManager* or to manage the manager's lifecycle.

 ```java